-During the first quarter of 2023, 3 million shares were issued from treasury related to stock compensation.
+During the first nine months of 2023, 3 million shares were issued from treasury related to stock compensation.
+Shares issued from treasury during the third quarter of 2023 were less than 1 million.

 ITEM 2.
 Management's discussion and analysis of financial condition and results of operations